wallacegibbon/e-language-compiler/README.md

 # The Compiler

-The compiler compiles E language source file to RISC-V (32bit rv32im) machine code directly.
+The compiler compiles E language source file to RISC-V (32bit RV32I/RV32E) machine code directly.
-Other architectures may be supported in the future.

 To call the compiler, we can call the command line tool `ec`.